Misha-133/Discord_Activities_Bot/README.md

 # Possible Problems and Solutions
-- Bot works everywhere except one channel
+- "Bot works everywhere except one channel"
-- Bot need to see VC to create link, so probably it can't see that channel
+Bot need to see VC to create link, so probably it can't see that channel

 - "I've just created my own bot - but there's no commands."
-- Bot uses global slash commands and they take up to 1 hour to register (this is Discord's limitation)
+Bot uses global slash commands and they take up to 1 hour to register (this is Discord's limitation)